AndrePG98/chat-app/README.md

 ### Features

 * **Servers, Channels, and Chat Pages:** The application is structured around servers, which can host multiple channels.
 Each channel has its dedicated chat page where users can exchange messages.
-* **Voice Channels:** Users can communicate directly with each other using WebRTC technology.
+* **Voice Channels:** Users can communicate with each other via voice channels using WebRTC technology with a SFU configuration.
 * **Text Channels:** Users can send messages through text channels, and these messages are relayed to all users within that specific server, fostering group communication.